WFLiu0327/Awesome-for-AI-in-Cardiovascular/README.md

 # The Awesome for Artificial Intelligence for Cardiovascular ❤️

-In this Awesome project, we will organize and categorize the applications of artificial intelligence in cardiovascular diseases from three perspectives: Tasks (🛠️), Data types (💾), and disease types (🫀).
+In this Awesome project, we will organize and categorize the applications of artificial intelligence in cardiovascular diseases from three perspectives: Tasks, Data types, and disease types.

 ![homepage_image](https://github.com/WFLiu0327/Awesome-for-AI-in-Cardiovascular/blob/main/imgs/1fc58f96-711b-4247-ae8d-f59dd6cbb9ac.png)